Link copied to your clipboard

 Take a deep breath.
 There’s a financial product designed to help you get through this nerve-wracking (but common) situation: the bridge loan.

-Understanding bridge loans
+How do bridge loans work?

-Advantages and benefits of bridge loans
+The pros and cons of bridge loans

 Bridge loans have several advantages and benefits.
 Here are three of the most significant:

-Many standard mortgage terms run for decades, making it feel like you’re in debt forever.
+• Short-term debt: Many standard mortgage terms run for decades, making it feel like you’re in debt forever.
 However, you’ll repay your bridge loan in less than three years.
 If you sell your home quickly, you may only have the loan for a few months.

-While every situation is different, you can generally get a bridge loan fast.
+• Fast financing: While every situation is different, you can generally get a bridge loan fast.
 You could get the funds you need in as little as a few days.
 (However, the loan may take two to four weeks to close).

-Typically, you’ll use the cash you get from your home sale to repay your bridge loan.
+• Repayment flexibility: Typically, you’ll use the cash you get from your home sale to repay your bridge loan.
 Some lenders will require monthly payments throughout the life of the loan, while others will defer payments until your home sale deal closes.
 Your lender could also require interest-only payments until your property sells.

 Bonus perk: A bridge loan can help you make a competitive, non-home sale contingent offer on a property in a hot real estate market.